 You don’t always need direct job experience to show employers you have many of the skills they are looking for.
 If you need help identifying your transferable skills, try the “Skills Sampler” in Assessing You: The First Step in Career Planning.

 Before you start looking for work, take some time to review your work search tools:

 - Refresh your knowledge of job search tools.

 - Update your resumé, cover letter and references.

 - If you have a work-oriented social media profile, make sure it is up to date.

 - Prepare for success at your job interviews.

 Next, find out what jobs might be available and where to focus your attention.
 Use some of the following resources to learn about short-term labour market trends and current job openings in your chosen field:

-- You can also find up-to-date information about short-term trends when you check out annual and monthly labour force statistics for Alberta.
-Also see Skill Shortages in Alberta for reports on monthly vacancy rates by occupational group and industry.
+- Find up-to-date information about short-term trends when you check out monthly labour force statistics and annual labour market reviews for Alberta.
+Also see job market trends and profiles in Alberta for reports on monthly vacancy rates by industry and profiles of Alberta's major industries.

-- See Job Market Trends and News for news items about labour market trends in the past 4 weeks for each Canadian province.
+- See Explore the Canadian Labour Market for news items about labour market trends in the past 4 weeks for each Canadian province.